SAP/Webchat/README.md

 #### Use your webchat

-Once you're done, build it and host it.
+Once you're done, build and host it.
-To use it instead of the default one provided by SAP Conversational AI, you need to set up the Webchat channel in the **CONNECT** tab of your bot.
+To use it instead of the default one provided by SAP Conversational AI, you will need to set up the Webchat channel in the **CONNECT** tab of your bot.
-You'll be using the same script as the default installation, but you have **to replace the src field by your own URL**.
+You'll be using the same script as the default installation, but you will have **to replace the src field by your own URL**.

 ```